 A small group in Brooklyn sees the skyscrapers in Manhattan and thinks of the great pyramids of ancient Egypt.

-The mission of The Earth Center in South Crown Heights at 404 Lefferts Avenue is to revive “Kemetic spirituality,” meaning ancient Egypt’s religion and culture.
+The mission of The Earth Center in South Crown Heights at 404 Lefferts Avenue, which serves north & south Crown Heights is to revive “Kemetic spirituality,” meaning ancient Egypt’s religion and culture.
 Kemet is the pronunciation of the hieroglyphic name of ancient Egypt.
 According to the center, all human civilization radiates from its Egyptian origins.
 Bouimen Kamenthu, a regular volunteer, says Kemet is "the location where we all came from.”

 Because Kemet is the origin of all other human cultures, The Earth Center advises visitors that kemetic spirituality will allow them to connect with the very essence of one’s human identity.

 When the Center says ancient Egypt, they mean very, very ancient.
 And by Egyptian they mean northeast Africa before there was an Egypt.
 A spokeswoman at their headquarters in Chicago, who did not want to be identified, says that Kermeticism is the initial spirituality of humans and shouldn’t be confused with religions that developed later.
 She emphasized, “We go back hundreds and thousands of years and this knowledge is preserved by the Dogon people.
 We are not a religion, we're a spiritual structure that existed before Christianity, Islam, and the major religions.”
 The Center teaches that the Dogon migrated with their sacred knowledge from the Egyptian/Sudan area until some ended up in Burkina Faso.